Expander estimates for cubes: Introduction

 Unfortunately, the coprimality constraint present in \eqref{33} interferes with the previously rather straightforward treatments of major and minor arcs for the sum $F_1(\alpha)$, and causes a larger number of technical complications.
 This forces us to first review quadratic Weyl sums in Section 2.
 Theorem 2.1 below refines important work of Vaughan \cite{gen}, and may be of independent interest.
 In Sections 3 to 5 we estimate $F_w(\alpha)$ on the major arcs.
 We draw inspiration from an unweighted version \cite{B24} of Zhao's work \cite{Z}.
 Although technically demanding, our arsenal here solely contains materiel that has been in use for some time.
 Our treatment of the minor arcs in Sections 6 and 7 uses an inequality of Weyl's type, but then also invokes the Poisson summation formula, and finally depends on a succession of counting processes that do not seem to have any ancestors in the literature.

 In this paper, we apply the following convention concerning the letter $\varepsilon$.
 Whenever $\varepsilon$ occurs in a statement, it is asserted that the statement is true for any positive real value assigned to $\varepsilon$.
 Constants implicit in the use of Vinogradov's and Landau's familiar symbols may depend on the value of $\varepsilon$.
 We abbreviate $\exp(2\pi \mathrm i \alpha)$ to $e(\alpha)$.
-The number of divisors of the natural number $q$ is denoted $\tau(q)$, and $\phi(q)$ is Euler's totient.
+The number of divisors of the natural number $q$ is denoted $\tau(q)$, and $\phi(q)$ is Euler's totient function. {We reserve the letter $d$ to denote a square-free number; we may also use $d_0,d'$ and so forth.
+As our main objects of study, $F_w$ and $\kappa_w$, depend on $w$ only on through its square-free part, we will invariably view $w$ through the lens of its square-free divisors $d$.}

+An anonymous referee proposed a substantial number of minor alterations to an earlier version of this text.
+These were evidently thought through with care, and we feel the result is quite a bit more readable.
+We gratefully acknowledge this invaluable help.